-The fabrication process was based on imprinting, which is a well-established method for manufacturing compact disks (CDs), digital versatile disks (DVDs), diffraction gratings, and polymer components36.
-Nanoimprinting represents the fabrication of micro- and nano-devices by embossing features from a hard mold onto thermoplastic materials such as metallic glasses in their super-cooled liquid region (SCLR) ^{37,38}.

-In this work, two absorption masks were designed according to an EI XPCI system described in the next section.
-The fabrication procedure was performed in two steps.
-In the first step, two Si wafers with a thickness of 200 μ m and diameter of 10 cm were prepared and processed through the inductively-coupled plasma (ICP) etching.
-In this process, two masks were patterned with a depth of 43 μ m and a 40 \times 40-mm2 area on which pitches of 72 μ m and 106 μ m were created for the pre-sample and detector mask, respectively.
+The fabrication process was based on imprinting, which is a well-established method for manufacturing compact disks (CDs), digital versatile disks (DVDs), diffraction gratings, and polymer components.36 Nanoimprinting represents the fabrication of micro- and nano-devices by embossing features from a hard mold onto thermoplastic materials such as metallic glasses in their super-cooled liquid region (SCLR).^{37,38} procedure was performed in two steps.
+In the first step, two Si wafers with a thickness of 200 μ m and diameter of 10 cm were prepared and processed through the inductively coupled plasma (ICP) etching.
+In this process, two masks were patterned with a depth of 43 μ m and a 40 × 40 mm2 area on which pitches of 72 μ m and 106 μ m were created for the pre-sample and detector mask, respectively.